 HIV has not been found to spread through:

-Families of HIV-infected people have shown clearly that HIV is not spread through:
+Studies of families of HIV-infected people have shown clearly that HIV is not spread through:

 Casual Contact such as :